-Goodwill and Intangible Assets
+Goodwill and Intangible Assets with Indefinite Lives

 Goodwill represents the cost of an acquired business in excess of the fair value of identifiable tangible and intangible net assets purchased.
 We assign all the assets and liabilities of an acquired business, including goodwill, to reporting units.
 We perform our goodwill impairment test on December 31 of each year.
-Impairment is tested using a two-step process.
+In September 2011, the FASB issued an authoritative pronouncement related to testing goodwill for impairment.
+The guidance permits us to first assess qualitative factors to determine whether it is "more likely than not" that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
+We have adopted this pronouncement since 2012.
+If it is more likely than not that the fair value of a reporting unit is less than its carrying amount, goodwill is then tested following a two-step process.
 The first step compares the fair value of each reporting unit to its carrying amount, including goodwill.
-As of December 31, 2011, we had four reporting units: online degree segments, online tutoring programs, international and elite curriculum programs, and primary and secondary schools which was the only unit with no goodwill balances.
+As of December 31, 2012, we had four reporting units: online degree segments, online tutoring programs, international and elite curriculum programs, and primary and secondary schools which was the only unit with no goodwill balances.